 To publish your Excel workbook to Power BI, in Excel, select File > Publish and select either Upload or Export.
 The following screenshot shows the two options for how to get your workbook into Power BI:

 If you select Upload, you can interact with the workbook just as you would in Excel Online.
 You can also pin selections from your workbook onto Power BI dashboards, and share your workbook or selected elements through Power BI.

-If you select Export, you can export table data and its data model into a Power BI dataset, and use the dataset to create Power BI reports and dashboards.
+If you select Export, you can export table data and its data model into a Power BI semantic model, and use the semantic model to create Power BI reports and dashboards.

 When you select Publish, you can select the workspace to publish to.
 If your Excel file is on OneDrive for work or school, you can publish only to your My Workspace.
 If your Excel file is on a local drive, you can publish to My Workspace or to a shared workspace you can access.

 Excel supports publishing local Excel files.
 Files don't need to be saved to OneDrive for work or school or to SharePoint Online.